Total Knee Replacement

 - A temporary living space on the same floor because walking up or down stairs will be more difficult during your early recovery

-The procedure itself takes approximately 1 to 2 hours.
+The surgical procedure usually takes from 1 to 2 hours.
 Your orthopaedic surgeon will remove the damaged cartilage and bone, and then position the new metal and plastic implants to restore the alignment and function of your knee.

 After surgery, you will be moved to the recovery room, where you will remain for several hours while your recovery from anesthesia is monitored.
-After you wake up, you will be taken to your hospital room.
+After you wake up, you will be taken to your hospital room or discharged to home.

 Your Hospital Stay